syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 The following code example illustrates how to load an existing document and apply table formatting options such as Borders, LeftIndent, Paddings, IsAutoResize, etc.

+N> `BorderStyle.None` is the default value of `BorderType` property in `Borders` class which will show no borders.
+It is recommended to set other `BorderStyle` value (excluding `BorderStyle.None` and `BorderStyle.Cleared`) to view the border in a Word Document.

 {% tabs %}

 {% highlight c# %}